Economy of Sindh

+History

+The economy of Sindh is the largest of all the provinces in Pakistan and the history of affluence is tied to the prestige of the founding banking houses on I.I.
+Chundrigar Road and the Karachi Stock Exchange.
+The economy of Sindh in Pakistan is a continuation of the legacies of the Mughal Empire and the Great Families of Pakistan.
+The origins of Pakistan's banking and monetary financial system are in the roots of Muhammad Ali Jinnah's speech, "The opening of the State Bank of Pakistan symbolizes the sovereignty of our State in the financial sphere".

+Sindh's financial sector with its roots in I.I.Chundrigar Road has for many years ranked in top indices and has led to the amalgamation of indices into the Pakistan Stock Exchange.
+Pakistan's and Sindh's banking industry includes many a prominent names such as, Sindh Bank, Bestway, Allied Bank Limited, Askari Bank, MCB Bank, Habib Bank Limited Habib Bank Ag Zurich, Habib Canadian Bank, Habib Metro, Faysal Bank, National Bank of Pakistan, State Bank of Pakistan, Bank AL Habib, Bank Alfalah.

-The economy of Sindh is the 2nd largest of all the provinces in Pakistan, second only to Punjab.
-Much of Sindh's economy is influenced by the economy of Karachi, the largest city and economic capital of the country.
-Historically, Sindh's contribution to Pakistan's GDP has been between 30% and 32.7%.
+Much of Sindh's economy is influenced by the economy of Karachi, the largest city and economic capital of the country and Historically, Sindh's contribution to Pakistan's GDP has been between 30% and 32.7%.
 Its share in the service sector has ranged from 21% to 27.8% and in the agriculture sector from 21.4% to 27.7%.
-Performance-wise, its best sector is the manufacturing sector, where its share has ranged from 36.7% to 46.5%.
-Since 1972, Sindh's GDP has expanded by 3.6 times.
+Performance-wise, its best sector is the advanced manufacturing sector, where its share has ranged from 36.7% to 46.5%.
+Karachi is also home to an advanced international trade, finance, supply chain and logistics industry with significant share in the services sector Since 1972, Sindh's GDP has expanded by 3.6 times.